stevencalderwood/pokemon_project/README.md

 # pokemon_project

-## Next Steps:
-1. Review the results number widget, now is unwatchable
-2. Review the function for the input widget
-3. Consider making a strict distinction between home and search functionality for the controllers.

 ## Version 1:
 This version takes all the data from **pokeapi.co**, at every full scroll the App will call the API for the next 20 pokemon.